 - 2 cups icing sugar, sifted

-In a medium bowl, combine eggs, sugar, yogurt, and pumpkin until light and fluffy, about 2 minutes.
+In a medium bowl, whisk together eggs, sugar, yogurt, and pumpkin until light and fluffy.
 In a separate bowl, combine flour, baking powder, cinnamon, salt, and baking soda.
 Add dry ingredients to wet and stir just to combine.
-Spread batter in an ungreased 15×10 baking pan.
-Bake in a 350 degree oven for 25-30 minutes.
+Spread batter in an ungreased 9×13 dish.
+Bake in a 350° oven for 25-30 minutes or until toothpick comes out with a few crumbs clinging.
 Cool on wire rack.

 While bars are cooling, make cream cheese icing.
 Cream together cream cheese and butter.
 Stir in vanilla.
 Add icing sugar, a little at a time, beating well until mixture is smooth.
 Spread over cooled bars.